 \section{Related Works}

-\Aclp{SR} were originally introduced as a task-agnostic predictive representation enabling rapid adaptation to new reward functions \citep{dayan1993improvinggeneralization}.
-More recent work has leveraged SR for transfer and zero-shot reinforcement learning \citep{barreto2017SRfortransfer}.
-However, computing the exact SR scales poorly with state-space dimensionality, motivating low-rank and parametric approximations that capture dominant long-horizon dynamics.
+\Aclp{SR} were introduced as task-agnostic predictive representations that enable rapid adaptation to new reward functions \citep{dayan1993improvinggeneralization}.
+Subsequent work has leveraged SR for transfer and zero-shot reinforcement learning \citep{barreto2017SRfortransfer}.
+However, exact computation scales poorly with state dimensionality, motivating low-rank and parametric approximations that capture dominant long-horizon dynamics.

-\Acl{FB} representation learning methods \citep{blier2021learning, touati2021learningone, touati2022doeszeroshot} address this challenge by learning factorizations of the SR that emphasize shared future state occupancies rather than fine-grained state distinctions.
-These methods implicitly assume that the SR admits a low-rank structure, but provide limited theoretical guidance on when such a structure should emerge.
-Our work complements FB learning by analyzing how the spectral properties of the transition dynamics, induced by the policy and environment, govern the effective rank of the SR and by proposing practical mechanisms that promote such structure.
+\Acl{FB} representation learning methods \citep{blier2021learning, touati2021learningone, touati2023doeszeroshotrl} address this challenge by learning factorizations of the SR that emphasize shared future occupancies over fine-grained state distinctions.
+While effective, these approaches implicitly rely on a low-rank SR structure and offer limited theoretical insight into when such a structure arises.
+Our work complements FB by linking the effective rank of the SR to the spectral properties of the transition dynamics induced by the policy and environment, and by proposing mechanisms that promote this low-rank structure.

-The transition operator of a Markov decision process has long been recognized as a fundamental object for understanding long-term behavior, mixing properties, and value estimation.
-Classical results in Markov chain theory relate the spectral gap of the transition matrix to convergence rates and mixing behavior \citep{meyn2012markov}.
-In reinforcement learning, spectral perspectives have been used for representation learning and planning, including proto-value functions and Laplacian-based state abstractions \citep{mahadevan2005proto, machado2017Alaplacian, machado2017EigenoptionDT, shehmar2026laplacian}.
-Prior analyses primarily focus on policy evaluation and transfer, but do not examine how properties of the transition operator influence the rank, compressibility, or learnability of low-rank SR under function approximation.
+The transition operator of a Markov decision process is central to long-term behavior, mixing, and value estimation.
+Classical Markov chain theory relates the spectral gap of the transition matrix to convergence rates \citep{meyn2012markov}.
+In reinforcement learning, spectral methods have informed representation learning and planning, including proto-value functions and Laplacian-based abstractions \citep{mahadevan2005proto, machado2017Alaplacian, machado2017EigenoptionDT, shehmar2026laplacian}.
+However, prior work focuses on policy evaluation and transfer, without analyzing how transition spectra influence the rank, compressibility, or learnability of low-rank SR under function approximation.